Previously on Real HouseCats....

 When they say the Dog Days of Summer make people crazy, the Real HouseCats know this first-hand.
 During the record heatwaves and news-breaking sun storms of early July, their neighbors (a seriously kooky bunch without astronomical help) all simultaneously went off their peanuts.

 The one with the pathological fear of bugs routinely empties entire cans of Raid into the garbage room.
 We know that.
-But the first day of the sun storms, she opened fire until the room was dripping wet and billowing with poison fog, unbeknownst to the asthmatic next door, Real HouseCats guardian, Jane.
+But the first day of the sun storms, she opened fire until the room was literally dripping wet and billowing with poison fog, unbeknownst to the asthmatic next door, Real HouseCats guardian, Jane.
 Me!
 After a ten second visit to the recycling bin, my arms and face were blistered up with hives, throat was raw and lungs were swelling.
 Only Benadryl, cortisone and albuterol kept me out of the ER.

-The next day, while in the garden trying to yoga the Raid away, Julie peacefully lounging at my side, into our midst burst a wild dog pack.
+The next day, while in the side yard trying to yoga the Raid away, Julie peacefully lounging at my side, into our midst burst a wild dog pack.
 A person barely 5' tall flew behind them like a kite in the wind just barely attached to their leashes.
 You may guess that this is the same pit bull/dog pack/kite combo that was responsible for the melee that got us all banned from the yard last year.
 And you would be right.
 A week later, having only just gotten my pulse back to normal, I don't care to replay the nerve shattering scene in which Julie and I were almost eaten alive, but it was exactly as furious, as loud, as terrifying and filled with expletives as you can imagine.
 And not from us!
 From the kite!
 Will wonders never cease.

 But dog packs and chemical warfare are only background to today's episode, two of countless reasons that in the future, The Real HouseCats may be spending more time in their guest house than guests.
 We recently took a month's vacation there, the first since it's been ours, and thereby lies the real tale.